flinker-app/docs/viewer-app-installation-with-admin-approval.md

 > [!TIP]
+> Why Choose the IFC Viewer for SharePoint?
-> **Enhance BIM collaboration effortlessly** by viewing and interacting with 3D IFC models directly in SharePoint and Teams, ensuring secure, real-time access to centralized BIM data without compromising privacy.
+> - **Integrated Experience**: View and interact with 3D IFC models directly in SharePoint Pages and Document Libraries.
+> - **Enhanced Collaboration**: Facilitate real-time teamwork among architects, engineers, and managers.
+> - **Data Privacy and Security**: Ensures your files stay within Microsoft 365.

 > [!Note]
 > - 🛡️ **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.